* 2nd-qtr loss of 47 cents/shr vs est 30 cents

 * Rev $238.1 mln vs est $235.8 mln

-The five-year-old company, which competes with dozens of startups including Hello Fresh and Plated, serves customers who often switch allegiance or cancel subscriptions altogether once free trials are up.
+The five-year-old company, which competes with dozens of other startups including Hello Fresh and Plated, serves customers who often switch allegiance or cancel subscriptions altogether.

-EAmazon.com Inc registered a trademark for a similar meal-kit service last month, heralding even more competition to come.
-That move, along with Amazon's industry-altering deal to buy upscale grocer Whole Foods Market Inc has weighed on Blue Apron's shares since their market debut in June.
+That move, along with Amazon's industry-altering deal to buy upscale grocer Whole Foods Market Inc have weighed on Blue Apron's shares since their market debut in June.